 There are certain advantages in each type of union, and therefore the nuclear family is no exception:

 - For a child, a complete nuclear family is the most stable environment.
-He forms the correct model of behaviour (due to the presence of both partners);
+He forms the correct model of behavior (due to the presence of both partners);

 - The minimum number of people is involved in the upbringing process, which allows you to adhere to one upbringing strategy;

-- Spouses in such marriages, as a rule, are more satisfied with their intimate life (provided they have good housing);
+- Spouses in such marriages, as a rule, are more satisfied with their intimate life (provided they have suitable housing);

 - The personal life of a married couple remains their confidential matter, and other relatives have minimal access to possible difficulties within the family;